 - Lit. also

-14 Follow the way of love, and eagerly desire spiritual gifts, but especially that you may prophesy.
-2 For he who speaks in a tongue does not speak to men, but to God; for no one understands him, but in his spirit1 he is speaking mysteries.
-3 But he who prophesies speaks to men for edification and exhortation and comfort.
+14 Pursue love and eagerly desire spiritual gifts, but especially that you may prophesy.
+2 For he who speaks in a tongue1 doesn’t speak to men, but to God; for no one understands him, since in his spirit2 he is speaking mysteries.
+3 But he who prophesies speaks to men for their edification, exhortation, and comfort.
 4 He who speaks in a tongue edifies himself, but he who prophesies edifies the church.
-5 Now I desire you all to speak with tongues, but even more that you should prophesy; and greater is he who prophesies than he who speaks with tongues, unless he also interprets, so that the church may receive edification.
+5 Now I would like you all to speak in tongues, but even more that you would prophesy; and he who prophesies is greater than he who speaks in tongues, unless he also interprets, so that the church may receive edification.

-6 And now, brothers, consider this: If I come to you speaking with tongues, what shall I profit you unless I also speak to you either by way of revelation, or knowledge, or prophecy, or teaching?
-7 Even in the case of lifeless things such as a flute or a harp, when they produce a sound, how will what is piped or played be known unless they also produce a distinction in the sounds?
-8 If, for example, the bugle produces an uncertain sound, who will prepare for battle?
-9 And so it is with you: Unless you use your tongue to produce speech that is clear, how will what is spoken be understood, for you will be speaking into the air?
-10 There are, no doubt, a great many kinds of languages in the world, and none is without meaning.
-11 But if2 I do not know the meaning of the language, I shall be a foreigner3 to him who speaks, and he who speaks will be a foreigner to me.
+6 But now, brothers, think with me: If I come to you speaking in tongues, how will I benefit you unless I also speak to you by way of revelation, or knowledge, or prophecy, or teaching?
+7 Even in the case of lifeless objects such as a flute or a harp, when they produce a sound, how will what is piped or played be recognized unless they also produce a distinction in the tones?
+8 For example: If a bugle produces an uncertain sound, who will prepare for battle?
+9 And so it is with you: Unless you use your tongue to produce speech that is intelligible, how will what is spoken be understood?
+For you would be speaking into the air!
+10 There are, no doubt, a great many kinds of languages in the world, and none of them is without meaning.
+11 But if3 I don’t know the meaning of the language, I will be a foreigner4 to him who is speaking, and he a foreigner to me.
 12 And so it is with you.
-Since, then, you are zealous for manifestations of the Spirit,4 seek to excel in them for the edification of the church.
+Therefore, since you are zealous for manifestations of the Spirit,5 seek to excel in them for the edification of the church.

-20 Brothers, in understanding do not be children; however, in evil be babes, but in understanding be mature.
-21 In the Law it is written: “By men of strange tongues and by the lips of foreigners I will speak to this people; but even so, they will not listen5 to me,” says the Lord.6 22 So then, tongues are for a sign, not to those who believe, but to unbelievers; whereas prophecy is not for unbelievers, but for those who believe.
-23 Therefore, if the whole church assembles in one place,7 and all are speaking with tongues, and unbelievers or uninstructed men come in, will they not say that you are out of your mind?
-24 But if all are prophesying, and an unbeliever or an uninstructed man comes in, he will be convicted by all, he will be called to account by all; 25 yes, the secrets of his heart will be revealed, so that, falling down on his face, he will worship God, declaring, “Truly, God is among you!”
+20 Brothers, don’t be children in your thinking; yes, in evil be infants, but in your thinking be adults.10 21 In the Law it is written: “By men of strange tongues and by the lips of foreigners I will speak to this people; yet even so they will not listen11 to me, says the Lord.”12 22 So then: Tongues are meant to be a sign, not for those who believe, but for unbelievers; whereas prophecy is not meant for unbelievers, but for those who believe.
+23 Accordingly, if the whole church assembles in one place,13 and everyone is speaking in tongues, and unbelievers or uninstructed people come in, will they not say that you’ve lost your mind?
+24 But if you all are prophesying, and an unbeliever or an uninstructed person comes in, he will be convicted by all; he will be called to account by all.
+25 Yes, the secrets of his heart will be disclosed, so that, falling face-first to the ground, he will worship God, declaring, “Truly, God is in your midst!”

-26 What, then, is the outcome, brothers?
-Whenever you come together, each one has a psalm, a teaching, a revelation, a tongue, an interpretation: Let all things be done for edification.
-27 If anyone speaks in a tongue, let it be by two or at the most three, and each in turn, and let one interpret.
-28 But if there is no interpreter, let him keep silent in church, and let him speak to himself and to God.
-29 Also, let two or three prophets speak, and let the others judge.
-30 But if a revelation comes to another who is seated, let the first keep silent; 31 for you can all prophesy one by one, so that all may learn and all may be encouraged.
-32 And the spirits of the prophets are subject to the prophets; 33 for God is not a God of confusion, but of peace.
+26 What then, brothers, is the conclusion of the matter?
+Whenever you come together, each one has a psalm, a teaching, a revelation, a tongue, or an interpretation.
+Let all things be done for edification.
+27 If anyone speaks in a tongue, let it be by two or at the most three, and each in turn; and let someone interpret.
+28 But if there is no interpreter, let him keep silent in the church, speaking to himself and to God.
+29 Also, let two or three prophets speak, and let the rest judge.
+30 But if a revelation comes to another who is seated, let the first brother keep silent, 31 for you all can prophesy one by one, so that all may learn and all may be encouraged; 32 and the spirits of the prophets are subject to the prophets, 33 for God is not a God of confusion, but a God of peace.

-39 Therefore, brothers, earnestly desire to prophesy, and do not forbid to speak with tongues.
-40 But let all things be done decently and in an orderly manner.
+39 So then, brothers: Earnestly desire to prophesy, and do not forbid speaking in tongues.
+40 Nevertheless, make sure all things are done in a decent and orderly manner.